-Why does a hyper-realistic floral painting sell for less than a hundred dollars, while a white canvas with a single black square fetches millions at auction?
+Why does a detailed, hyper-realistic floral painting sell for less than a hundred dollars, while a white canvas with a single black square fetches millions at auction?

 For serious art collectors, the value of a piece of art does not depend solely on skillful technique, flawless adherence to anatomical form, or even how “pretty” it looks.